Bhuvaneshwari-bhu/AI-Multi-Tool-App/README.md

 **Experience & Journey:**

 I first experimented with all these AI features—chat, summarization, question generation, notes, email writing, translation—using Hugging Face Transformers in Google Colab.
 This hands-on practice gave me the idea to build a unified AI assistant web app.
-To implement it efficiently, I used Claude AI as the backend, integrated it with a Flask server, and created a frontend interface to interact with the AI.
+To implement it efficiently, I used Claude code, integrated a Flask server, and created a frontend interface to interact with the AI.
 Along the way, I learned API integration, prompt design, handling responses, text-to-speech conversion, and troubleshooting minor errors, which helped me understand full-stack AI application development.

 ---